Naereen/notebooks/README.md

 > I started by using this [OCaml kernel called IOCaml](https://github.com/andrewray/iocaml/wiki/jupyter).
 > The instructions were not so simple, cf. the tutorial by @andrewray on [iocaml's wiki](https://github.com/andrewray/iocaml/wiki/).
 > It was prone to some bugs, and [I had to manually implement a script](https://github.com/Naereen/fix-iocaml-notebook-exports-to-pdf) to be able to convert the notebooks to PDF with `jupyter-nbconvert --to pdf`.
+> Note that [I also had to write a custom Exporter](https://github.com/Naereen/Jupyter-NBConvert-OCaml/) for jupyter-nbconvert in order to convert the notebooks to OCaml scripts (`.ml`).

 ----